Vulimwa/Air-Quality_Analysis_DELHI-INDIA/README.md

 - Missing values: the notebook fills missing pollutant values with the column mean.
 Mean imputation is simple but can bias results.
 Consider other imputation strategies for improved modeling (median, KNN, interpolation).
 - Season mapping: the notebook maps months to three categories (Winter, Summer, Other).
 You may want to refine season definitions if required.
 - Model split: the notebook performs a train/test split and trains a LinearRegression model.
-Verify the order/arguments passed to `train_test_split` (expected ordering is X_train, X_test, y_train, y_test or using named outputs from the function) — if results look odd, check how split return values were assigned.
+Verify the order/arguments passed to `train_test_split` (expected ordering is X_train, X_test, y_train, y_test or using named outputs from the function)-if results look odd, check how split return values were assigned.

 ## Contract (inputs / outputs / success criteria)